Escondido issues ‘COVID-19 Action Plan’

 In alignment with the San Diego County Office of Education and in consultation with the County Health & Human Services Agency, the Escondido Union School District is closing starting Monday, March 16, through Monday, April 13, pending no other health concerns.

-All schools, as well as the after-school programs, will remain open today only.
-Please support your child in ensuring they collect all personal belongings and iPad in preparation for the three-week closure.
+All schools, as well as the after-school programs, closed Friday, March 13 as students collected all personal belongings and iPads in preparation for the three-week closure.

 Palomar Health Coronavirus update